uwcartlab/webmapping/Chapter6/readme.md

 With the proportional symbols correctly scaling based on your GeoJSON file, we now can make your slippy map interactive!
 The first two of these operators—_zoom_ and _pan_—are automatically implemented by default on any Leaflet map.
 As introduced in lecture, **_zoom_** describes a change in map scale, typically accompanied with a change in map detail, and ***pan*** describes a change in the map centering.

 The _zoom_ operator has a high level of flexibility by default in Leaflet: it can be performed with the zoom control buttons on the map, with a mouse wheel, by pinching on a touch-enabled device, by double-clicking on the map, by holding the Shift key while clicking and dragging the mouse across the map (i.e., a rubberband zoom), or by using the + and - buttons on a keyboard.
-However, the zoom operator has limited freedom, constrained to 20 interlocking scales with the current scale defined by Leaflet's the `zoom` property introduced last week.
+However, the zoom operator has limited freedom, constrained to 20 interlocking scales with the current scale defined by Leaflet's the `zoom` property introduced last chapter.
 The strategy of 20 preset scales enables a tileset to approximate a user experience of a "map of everywhere", as each additional scale would require additional processing and storage.

 The _pan_ operator is less flexible by default in Leaflet, performed by clicking and dragging the map with a mouse (grab & drag), dragging the map with a finger on a touch-enabled device, or using the arrow keys on a keyboard.
 However, the pan operator is completely free (hence the term "slippy" map), enabling the map to be recentered on any location.